-Follow the directions below if you are applying for admission as a freshman for the fall of 2009 and are not a citizen or permanent resident of the United States at the time of your application for admission.
-The forms indicated below are required in order to apply for all need-based funds administered by the Caltech Financial Aid Office.
-International applicants who do not apply for financial aid by published deadlines, or who are denied aid for their first year at Caltech, are not eligible for need-based financial aid for any other academic period while they are undergraduates at the Institute (with the exception of citizens of Canada and Mexico).
-Those with financial-aid offers will be eligible to apply for assistance in subsequent years.
-All eligible students must reapply for aid each year.
+International applicants who do not apply for financial aid by the published deadline, or who are denied aid for their first year at Caltech, are not eligible for aid for any other academic period while they are undergraduates at the Institute.
+Those offered financial aid will be eligible to apply for aid in subsequent years.

+All students must reapply for aid each year.
+No need-based financial aid is available for international transfer and 3/2 students.